razterizer/Pilot_Episode/README.md

 ```
 This will make sure you are running the latest stable versions that work with `Pilot_Episode`.

-This script was created by Thibaut.
+This script was created by [Thibaut Buchert](https://github.com/thibautbuchert).

 ### Repo Dependencies Option 2